Garrocho/django-page-search/README.md

 Django Page Search
 ==================

-:Version: 0.0.7
-:Description: Searching for content on the pages of your website.
+Searching for content on the pages of your website.
 Provides a simple search content in your html pages.
-The research just does not work in your templates
+The research just does not work in your templates.
-:Contributors: Charles Garrocho, Arthur Assunção

 Installation:
 -----------------------------